bdfinst/confluence2md/README.md

 **WARNING**
 Please note that Blog will **NOT** be exported to HTML.
 You have to copy it manually or export it to XML or PDF.
 But those format cannot be processed by this utility.

-# Attribution

-Thanks to Eric White for a starting point.

 [pandoc]: http://pandoc.org/installing.html
 [pandoc-options]: http://hackage.haskell.org/package/pandoc